Alpha Speaks to Four Executives about Market Opportunity & Analysis at their Companies

 A market opportunity is an identified customer need or market trend that hasn’t been fully addressed by current offerings.
-Organizations can identify market opportunities via industry trend reports, market research, user research, brainstorming, or based on an industry veteran’s intuition.
-Product teams then seize that opportunity.
+Organizations can identify market opportunities via industry trend reports, market research, user research, brainstorming, or use an industry veteran’s intuition.
+Product teams, if properly briefed, can then seize that market opportunity.

 The challenge, however, is deciding if a market opportunity is worth pursuing in the first place, and, if so, building the right products and features.
-Making these critical decisions requires gaining insights about what customers want and using that data to make decisions throughout the product lifecycle.
-Fortunately, the guests of This is Product Management have shared their experiences and best practices on how to explore a new market opportunity.
+Having to make these critical decisions requires insights about what customers want by doing a market opportunity analysis, and then using that data to make decisions throughout the product lifecycle.

 1. Jeetu Patel: Leverage your competitive advantages